horisystems/coronavirusapi-wrapper/README.md

 --- | --- | --- | --- | --- |
 39+ ✔ | 42+ ✔ | 29+ ✔ | 10.1+ ✔ | Nope ✘ |

-## Dependencies

-This library depends on [fetch](https://fetch.spec.whatwg.org/) to make requests to the Coronavirus API.
-For environments that don't support fetch, you'll need to provide a [polyfill](https://github.com/github/fetch) to browser or [polyfill](https://github.com/bitinn/node-fetch) to Node.

 ## Installation